swiftlang/swift-org-website/documentation/cxx-interop/status.md

 The following C++ types can be used in Swift:

-- Primitive types, like `int` and `bool`.
+- Primitive types, like `int` and `bool`
-- Pointers.
+- Pointers
-- C++ references (excluding r-value reference / universal reference parameters).
+- C++ references, excluding r-value reference / universal reference parameters
-- Type aliases, only when the underlying type is supported in Swift.
+- Type aliases, only when the underlying type is supported in Swift
-- Copyable structures and classes.
+- Copyable structures and classes
   - Swift currently does not support C++ structures and classes that have a deleted copy constructor, including move-only structures and classes.
     - The only exception are the non-copyable C++ structures and classes that have been explicitly
       [mapped to Swift reference types](index#mapping-c-types-to-swift-reference-types).
-- Enumerations.
-That includes scoped enumerations (`enum class`).
+- Enumerations, including scoped enumerations (`enum class`)

 C++ types that become value types in Swift can be constructed and passed around by value.